Free Software Philosophy Part 1: On Knowledge & Education

 Richard Stallman is perhaps the most vocal (and caricaturesque) free software activist I know about.
 And on the topic of education, he too has plenty of ideas as to why free software is good for education.
 According to this interview, his first reason for this is that schools adopting free software would save up money – that’s a given!
 At the same time, he notes that students can become dependent on the proprietary software loaned to them by an institution, and then be conditioned to pay for it to continue their careers (math software is pretty expensive, for example).
 A deeper reason to him is that it can form better; to learn good skills, he says, you need to write a lot of code and read a lot of code.
 And at the same time, write small changes in big code to see their results, and proprietary software doesn’t allow these last two.
 Finally, he says that schools have a mission to teach not just facts or skill, but also spirit of good will, cooperation, and helping others.
 He ends his talk with the joke “students, if you bring a program to school, you can’t keep it for yourself, you must share it with the rest of the class!”.

-Free software and proprietary software both have its place.
+Free software and proprietary software both have their place.
 Like everything in life, balance is key to virtue.
 However, I also believe that both types of software have their role.
 Free software can help spread precious knowledge that serves as a catalyst for progress, and in this sense I believe that those who find or create important applications of code should feel a sense of duty to share them.
 Imagine, for example, if the Greeks wouldn’t have pushed for a communal development of science.
 Imagine if science wasn’t accessible even today, and if it was this coveted esoteric practice that those in power used to subjugate the rest of the world with the technological and cognitive superiority it provides.
 You wouldn’t patent a law of physics now, would you?
 And without seeing what’s inside a clock, you might never understand what makes it tick.

 I think the GNU Organization has a good message that describes the situation: